5th Annual Conference of the SRA-E DACHL Chapter: Methods in Risk Research

 Program

-The conference program features individual sessions with a focus on discussion among the participants (see Contributions below) and three keynote talks from renowned experts in their respective fields.
-The third keynote talk is yet to be confirmed.
+The conference program features individual sessions with a focus on discussion among the participants (see Contributions below) and four keynote talks from renowned experts in their respective fields.
+The full program and abstract book are now available.

 Potentials and problems of computational risk assessment of human behaviour